-- 2. Students who commit violent acts other than bringing a dangerous instrument to school Any student, other than a student with a disability, who is found to have committed a violent act, other than bringing a dangerous instrument onto school property, shall be subject to suspension from school for at least five days.
+2. Students who commit violent acts other than bringing a dangerous instrument to school

+Any student, other than a student with a disability, who is found to have committed a violent act, other than bringing a dangerous instrument onto school property, shall be subject to suspension from school for at least five days.
 If the proposed penalty is the minimum five-day suspension, the student and the students' parents will be given the same notice and opportunity for an informal conference given to all students subject to a short-term suspension.
 If the proposed penalty exceeds the minimum five-day suspension, the student and the student's parents will be given the same notice and opportunity for a hearing given to all students subject to a long-term suspension.
 The Superintendent has the authority to modify the minimum five-day suspension on a case-by-case basis.
-In deciding whether to modify the penalty, the superintendent may consider the same factors considered in modifying a one-year suspension for possessing a dangerous instrument. - substantially interfere with the teacher's authority over the classroom.
-Any student, other than a student with a disability, who repeatedly is substantially disruptive of the educational process or substantially interferes with the teacher's authority over the classroom, will be suspended from school for at least five days.
-For purposes of this Code of Conduct, "repeatedly is substantially disruptive" means engaging in conduct that results in the student being removed from the classroom by teacher(s) pursuant to Education Law 3214(3-a) and this code on four or more occasions during a semester, or three or more occasions during a trimester.
-If the proposed penalty is the minimum five-day suspension, the student and the student's parent will be given the same notice and opportunity for an informal conference given to all students subject to a short-term suspension.
-If the classroom by teacher(s) pursuant to Education Law 3214(3-a) and this code on four or more occasions during a semester, or three or more occasions during a trimester.
+In deciding whether to modify the penalty, the superintendent may consider the same factors considered in modifying a one-year suspension for possessing a dangerous instrument.

+3. Students who are repeatedly and substantially disruptive of the school process or who repeatedly and substantially interfere with the teacher's authority over the classroom.
+Any student, other than a student with a disability, who repeatedly is substantially disruptive of the educational process or substantially interferes with the teacher's authority over the classroom, may be suspended from school for at least five days.
+For purposes of this Code of Conduct, "repeatedly is substantially disruptive" means engaging in conduct that results in the student being removed from the classroom by teacher(s) pursuant to Education Law 3214(3-a) and this code on multiple occasions during a semester.
 If the proposed penalty is the minimum five-day suspension, the student and the student's parent will be given the same notice and opportunity for an informal conference given to all students subject to a short-term suspension.
 If the proposed penalty exceeds the minimum five-day suspension, the student and the student's parent will be given the same notice and opportunity for a hearing given to all students subject to a long-term suspension.
 The Superintendent has the authority to modify the minimum five-day suspension on a case-by-case basis.
 In deciding whether to modify the penalty, the Superintendent may consider the same factors considered in modifying a one-year suspension for possessing a dangerous instrument.